 Be Prepared for the Pearson Testing Experience

 Part of the reason the tests are not free is that they are taken in a Pearson testing center.
-If there is no testing center near you, you can take the test on your own computer if you have access to a webcam and microphone.
-They will then have a proctor lock down your computer and monitor you via webcam to ensure no funny business.
+If there is no testing center near you, you can take the test on your own computer.
+You’ll need access to a webcam and microphone.
+A proctor will lock down your computer and monitor you via webcam to ensure no funny business.

 The tests are scheduled and paid for online.
 You can change the date, time or location of the test for no additional charge, at least 24 hours in advance of your scheduled time.

-After putting away your belongings, be prepared to be treated like you’re going through airport security.
-You will present your ID, they will then take a passport style picture of your face, and you’ll do a self pat down including turning your pockets inside out.
+After putting away your belongings, you might feel like you’re going through airport security.
+You will present your ID so they can take a passport style picture of your face, and you’ll do a self pat down including turning your pockets inside out.
 So no sneaking in a granola bar in your pocket.

-Overall, with a little extra prep work, reading questions carefully, and being prepared for the testing experience, you can conquer the Facebook Blueprint Exam and become Facebook Certified.
+Overall, if you do enough prep work, read questions carefully, and are prepared for the testing experience, you can conquer the Facebook Blueprint Exam and become Facebook Certified.
 It may take a little extra work, but in the end, you will have a leg up in the industry that could bring you awesome opportunities.